 We use two main types of transformations.
 The first involves convolution of power measurements across time with a template.
-The transformation used for segmentation (described in steps 1-3 in that section should be referenced more cleanly) is an example - in that case the triangular kernel acts as the template.
-The second type of transformation involves computing a spectrogram for the time interval and calculating a correlation or inner product with a periodogram template at each time bin.
+The transformation used for segmentation (described in steps 1-3 in Section 3.1) is an example - in that case the triangular kernel acts as the template.
+The second type of transformation uses localized frequency information.
+We compute a spectrogram for the time interval and calculate a correlation or inner product with a periodogram template at each time bin.
 The transformations we use are as follows:

 - 1. Convolve the power above 10kHz with a triangular kernel. - 2.
 Convolve the power above 15kHz with a triangular kernel. - 3.
-Convolve the power above 20kHz with a triangular kernel. - 4.
-Calculate the correlation of the spectrum at each time point with an average of periodograms drawn from a sample of scratches. - 5.
+Convolve the power above 20kHz with a triangular kernel.

+- 4. Calculate the correlation of the spectrum at each time point with an average of periodograms drawn from a sample of scratches. - 5.
 Calculate the inner product of the spectrum at each time point with an average of periodograms drawn from a sample of scratches.